umitsarioz/ChestX-AI/README.md

 - <s>Dockerize version</s>
 - <s>AWS S3 or GDrive API connection to retrieve models</s> (cancelled)
 - Evaluating model & hyperparameter-finetuning
 - model finetuning : Attention based model
+- select models checkbox/combobox etc. on ui
+- add model downloads script or codes into dockerfiles
 - Create a PDF like a radiologist report.
 (Some textboxts will add to UI about patient)

 # Dataset